OGStudio/openscenegraph-cross-platform-examples/README.md

 `firefox ./ex01-embed-resource.html`

-To launch examples with any browser, you need to serve the files with a web browser.
+To launch examples with any browser, you need to serve the files with a web server.

-To check serving locally:
+E.g., to server locally:

-* run `python -m SimpleHTTPServer`
+* run the following commands:
+    ```
+    cd 01.EmbedResource/web/build
+    python -m SimpleHTTPServer
+    ```
-* open `localhost:8000` in any web browser
+* open [http://localhost:8000](http://localhost:8000) in any web browser

 <a name="examples"/>